nicktsan/stripe-webhook/README.md

-A solution that handles stripe webhooks by using AWS http API Gateway, SQS, SQS dead letter queue, and Lambda
+A solution that handles stripe webhooks by using AWS http API Gateway, SQS, SQS dead letter queue, and Lambda.
+It is the main way for https://github.com/nicktsan/movies_frontend_nextjs to fulfill orders.

 Make sure to set up STRIPE_API_KEY environment variable Console Command Example: export STRIPE_API_KEY="<api-key>"